kubernetes/test-infra/coverage/docs/design.md

 Runs code coverage tool to report coverage change in a new PR or updated PR

 1. Generate coverage profile in artifacts directory
-2. Generate / store per-file coverage data (Same as the corresponding step in post-submit)
+2. Read, filter, and summarizes data from coverage profile and store per-file coverage data (Same as the corresponding step in post-submit)
 3. Calculate coverage changes.
 Compare the coverage file generated in this cycle against the most recent successful post-submit build.
 Coverage file for post-submit commits were generated in post-submit workflow and stored in gcs bucket